Electoral history of William Lyon Mackenzie King: Federal election, 1925

 3 Less than 0.05% of the popular vote.

 4 Table does not include parties which received votes but did not elect any members.

-Canadian federal election, 1926
+Federal election, 1926

-This general election was called on the advice of Prime Minister Meighen, appointed Prime Minister by the Governor-General, Viscount Byng, after King resigned as Prime Minister.
-King's resignation triggered a constitutional crisis, the King-Byng Affair.
+This general election was called on the advice of Prime Minister Meighen, appointed prime minister by the governor-general, Viscount Byng, after King resigned as prime minister.
+King's resignation triggered a constitutional crisis, the King–Byng Affair.
 King and the Liberals won the greatest number of seats in the election, but were short of a majority.
 King formed a minority government with support from some Progressives, particularly the Liberal-Progressives.
 His minority government lasted for four years.